 Lack of responsiveness (the ability of the journal’s web page to adjust to the reader’s screen size — from a phone, to tablet, to desktop computer) was a major issue for OJS 2.x.
 The OJS 3.x reader interface is fully responsive.

-To ease registration for new users, we’ve prioritized a small set of required fields on a single screen (e.g., name, affiliation, email, etc.), and allow the registration to proceed once those few are completed.
+OJS 3.x registration form consists of a small set of required fields on a single screen (e.g., name, affiliation, email, etc.) to ease registration for new users and to allow the registration to proceed once those few are completed.

 The new user can then proceed directly to make a submission or accept a review request.
 She has the option to fill in a more complete profile if she wishes, or can be asked by the editor to fill in details at a later point (such as upon acceptance of her submission).